Riders collection

 I devoured each of those visual themes.
 The combination of man and hi-tech machines left an imprint on my mind.

-For the 31 days of October - the duration of Inktrober - I would sit down every morning and start sketching riders and their motorcycles.
+For the 31 days of October - the duration of Inktober - I would sit down every morning and start sketching riders and their motorcycles.
 In an attempt to break free from the precise measurements of the machines I was working with gesture movements and created at least 7 sketches every 30 minutes.

 Eventually the results starting to look less rigid and precise and more fluid and expressive.
 Two and a half months and around 400 sketches later, I started to feel more comfortable with the results.